Kaihkashan1/kaihkashan-portfolio/src/data/writing/documentation-frameworks.md

 ## Docs as Code

-Docs as Code is a framework where documentation is treated like code.
+Docs as Code is a framework that treats documentation like code.
 Writers typically use the same tools and processes that developers use for writing code.
-This approach involves creating documentation in text files in the Markdown format, and storing them in source code repositories such as Git.
+This approach involves creating documentation in Markdown text files and storing them in source code repositories such as Git.
 It promotes collaboration among developers, writers, and other stakeholders, ensuring that documentation is updated and accurate.

 Docs as Code supports version control, automated testing, and continuous integration, ensuring that documentation remains synchronized with code updates and always stays up-to-date.
-With this approach, product managers or writers can block merging of new features if they don’t include documentation, which encourages developers to treat documentation as a part of the product.
+This approach allows product managers or writers to block new feature merges if they don't include documentation, encouraging developers to integrate documentation as part of the product.

 The Docs as Code framework is used for Developer documentation, which usually includes SDK and API documentation.